How To Calculate Labour Costs As A Heating & Plumbing Business

 Should you show your labour cost on your quotes?

-Whether you’re using a labour cost figure or a fully costed hourly rate, not all trades businesses prefer to add this onto their quote.
-Some customers can take issue with labour rates – particularly if the job was a quick fix as they don’t think about the years of experience behind the work.
+Whether you’re using a labour cost figure or a fully costed hourly rate, not all heating businesses opt to add it onto their quote.
+Some customers can take issue with labour rates, often if the job was a quick fix and they don’t value the years of experience behind the work.

 Ultimately, there is no right or wrong answer.
 It depends on personal preference and the type of job being quoted for.
-It may make more sense to add labour rates onto a larger job that takes a few days or weeks to complete, while a small <1 hour job might skip it.
+It may make more sense to add labour rates onto a larger job that takes a few days or weeks to complete, while a small <1 hour job is often quoted at a fixed price